Supervising Smart Home Device Interactions: A Profile-Based Firewall Approach: Motivating example

 \subsection{Device interactions}

 In the context of Smart Home networks, device interactions are common, and can even be considered as a core principle of Smart Home functionality.
 Indeed, the main interest of a Smart Home environment is home automation, which is achieved by having various devices seamlessly communicating with each other to perform household tasks.
-A simple example of such an interaction, between a smart hub and a smart lamp, is depicted in Figure~\ref{fig:device-interaction}: \begin{itemize} \item[\textcircled{1}] The user wants the smart lamp to switch on, and vocally interacts with a smart hub, asking it to relay the command. \item[\textcircled{2}] Once the smart hub has understood the voice command, it communicates with the lamp's cloud, which acts as an intermediate. \item[\textcircled{3}] The lamp's cloud communicates with the lamp to switch it on. \end{itemize} In this interaction, the action which actually switched on the lamp is the third one, i.e. the communication between the cloud and the lamp itself.
-However, this activity could not have occurred without the previous communication between the hub and the cloud\footnote{Depending on the type of devices other patterns might appear.
-For example, parsing the voice command might require the hub to first connect to an online service that performs the speech recognition.
-For clarity we have omitted the network communications supporting this remote service from the example, although it is covered by this paper, too.}.
+Based on our Smart Home network example described earlier (Figure \ref{fig:example}), we consider a simple device interaction, configured by the Smart Home user: When the door sensor detects that the door opens (resp. closes), the smart plug turns on (resp. off).
+The network traffic related to each step of this interaction can be summarized as follows: \begin{itemize} \item[\textbf{A1}] The door sensor indicates a change in the door's state, either open or close.
+It communicates using Zigbee. \item[\textbf{A2}] The hub translates the Zigbee message into TCP/IP, and forwards the change to the vendor's cloud. \item[\textbf{A3}] The cloud processes the message, and triggers the interaction by issuing a command toward the smart plug. \end{itemize}

-Another common situation is the communication between Smart Home devices without relying on the cloud as an intermediate.
-Figure~\ref{fig:device-interaction-without-cloud} shows a door or motion sensor that triggers an IP camera which will then record an image or short video of the environment and send it to a cloud storage service.
+In this interaction, the action which actually toggled the plug is the third one, i.e. the communication between the cloud and the plug itself.
+However, this activity could not have occurred without the previous communication between the hub and the cloud.

 Obviously, the network activities depicted in the above examples carry a certain semantic and therefore happen in a specific order and between specific hosts.
 While a traditional firewall allows all these interactions, any time and in any possible order, \textbf{a smart firewall aware of the set of interactions, as proposed in this paper}, can block communications that break the expected patterns.
-In the scenario shown in Figure~\ref{fig:device-interaction-without-cloud}, such an interaction-aware firewall would prevent a hacked IP camera from sending images or short videos at any time without being first triggered by the door sensor.
+In this scenario, such an interaction-aware firewall would prevent, for example, a hacked smartphone to toggle the smart plug without being first triggered by the door sensor.